EXPRESSCLUSTER/Bandwidth/README.md

 This answers the following FAQ,

 > I want to know the minimum bandwidth required between 2 remote ECX hosts in the same cluster.

----
-Note, this presents a way to estimate the logical upper bound, and no guarantee.
+Note this just shows an estimate the logical upper bound.
+Hope it helps, but don't rely fully on it.

 ---